Merging photochemistry with electrochemistry in organic synthesis†

-Photochemistry and electrochemistry are two powerful tools in organic synthesis as reflected by recent resurgence of both research areas.
-Despite the impressive advances achieved so far, both synthetic technologies suffer from their innate disadvantages.
-The constructive merger of photochemistry and electrochemistry, therefore, is capable to fill their flaws by whose advantages respectively so that novel reaction pathways unavailable with individual methods could be envisioned.
-This Highlight article describes the recent breakthroughs of this promising concept of merging photochemistry with electrochemistry in organic synthesis.
+Photochemistry and electrochemistry are two powerful tools in organic synthesis as reflected by the recent resurgence of both research areas.
+Despite the impressive advances achieved so far, both synthetic technologies suffer from innate disadvantages.
+The constructive merging of photochemistry and electrochemistry, therefore, offers the potential to overcome the distinct flaws of one method through the advantages of the other, so that novel reaction pathways that are unachievable with individual methods can be envisioned.
+This Highlight article describes recent breakthroughs using this promising concept of merging photochemistry with electrochemistry in organic synthesis.